foliant-docs/foliantcontrib.includes/README.md

 :   Flag that defines whether includes in included documents should be processed.

 `stub_text`
-:   Flag that defines whether or not to insert an error message about adding content from the included file into the text of the document.
+:   Flag that defines whether to insert an error message about adding content from the included file into the text of the document.
 Default `true`.

 `allow_failure`
-:   Flag that defines, that you need to explicitly call warnings instead of errors.
+:   Flag that defines whether to raise warnings instead of errors.
 Default `true`.

-`error_message`
-:   The parameter determines whether or not to insert an error message about adding content from the included file into the text of the document.
-It is set to `true` by default.

 `extensions`
 :   List of file extensions that defines the types of files which should be processed looking for include statements.
-Might be useful if you need to include some content from third-party sources into non-Markdown files like configs, templates, reports, etc. Defaults to `[md]`.
+    Might be useful if you need to include some content from third-party sources into non-Markdown files like configs, templates, reports, etc.
+    Defaults to `[md]`.

 `aliases`
 :   Mapping from aliases to Git repository URLs.
 Once defined here, an alias can be used to refer to the repository instead of its full URL.